 - TaxCloud API Key: Enter the API Key for your website.
 This can be found on the “Websites” page in TaxCloud.

 - Business Addresses: Enter the addresses of any business locations that you registered with TaxCloud in Step 2.3.
 If you have multiple business locations, you must also select a default address to be used on your site.

 - Exemption Settings: If you have tax-exempt customers, including schools, churches, or wholesale purchasers, then you should enable exemptions on your site.

 If you sell products that do not fall into the category indicated by your site’s Default TIC, you will need to assign appropriate TICs to these products.
 For your convenience, Simple Sales Tax provides three methods by which you can do this:

 - Category-level TIC assignment: To assign a TIC to all products in a category, navigate to Products > Categories and select the category in question.
 Click the button next to “Taxability Information Code,” make your selection, and click “Save Changes.”

 - Bulk TIC assignment: To assign a TIC to a group of products, start by navigating to the Products screen and ticking the checkbox next to each product.
 Next, select “Edit” under “Bulk Actions” and click “Apply.”
 You will then see an option to set a TIC for the selected products.

 - Product-level TIC assignment: To assign a TIC to a single product, edit the product and scroll until you see the “Product Data” metabox (see below).
-Next, select an appropriate TIC from the provided list, and save your changes by updating the product.
+Click “Select,” make your selection, and update the product to save your changes.